shamshod7/spyf4ll/README.md

 2) create a telegram bot
 3) download this software and use the webhook for the connection
 4) have fun playing the game an make sure to request &  suggest updates
+5) enjoy some easter eggs and hopefully some new gamemodes in the future xD